 Charisma is a combination of appearance, personality, and so forth.
-Its primary function is to determine how many hirelings of unusual nature a character can attract.
-This is not to say that he cannot hire men-at-arms and employ mercenaries, but the charisma function will affect loyalty of even these men.
+Its primary function is to determine how many hirelings of unusual nature a character can at-tract.
+This is not to say that he cannot hire men-at-arms and employ mercenaries, but the Charisma function will affect loyalty of even these men.
 Players will, in all probability, seek to hire Fighting-Men, Magic-Users, and/or Clerics in order to strengthen their roles in the campaign.
-A player-character can employ only as many as indicated by his charisma score:
+A player-character can employ only as many as indicated by his Charisma score:

-Charisma Score Maximum # Hirelings Loyalty Base
+Score Maximum # of Hirelings Loyalty Base

-3 - 4 1 - 2

-5 - 6 2 - 1

-7 - 9 3

-10 - 12 4
+3-4 1 -2

+5-6 2 -1

+7-9 3 0

+10-12 4 0

-13 - 15 5 +1
+13-15 5 +1

-16 - 17 6 +2
+16-17 6 +2

 18 12 +4

-In addition the charisma score is usable to decide such things as whether or not a witch capturing a player will turn him into a swine or keep him enchanted as a lover.

-Finally, the charisma will aid a character in attracting various monsters to his service.
+In addition the Charisma score is usable to decide such things as whether or not a witch capturing a player will turn him into a swine or keep him en-chanted as a lover.
+Finally, the Charisma will aid a character in attracting various monsters to his service.